GuavaCZ/filament-knowledge-base/README.md

 You can learn how to enable this feature in the `Customizations` section.

+### Global Search
+Knowledge base supports global search for all your markdown files and by default looks through the `title` and the `content` of the markdown file.
+This way your users can quickly find what they are looking for.

 ## Storage
 We currently support flat file (stored inside the source project) storage out of the box.